PT Students Team Up with Philadelphia Eagles to Help Kids

 02/17/2019

 Young children develop as they explore their environment.
 Most are able to independently crawl, roll, scoot, creep, or walk around to explore and learn.
 When they are unable to do this independently they are at a disadvantage.
 They are limited to what toys are within reach and are often times stationary and only mobile by means of a caregiver leading the exploration.
 The Physical Therapy Department at Saint Francis University has a solution.
-In collaboration with the national organization, GoBabyGo , the university will begin producing ride along, modified battery powered cars for children
+In collaboration with the national organization, GoBabyGo, the university will begin producing ride along, modified battery powered cars for children with

 SFU named 2019 Military Friendly School